Sam Selvon: Life and work

 Samuel Dickson Selvon was born in San Fernando in the south of Trinidad, the sixth of seven children.
 His father was a first-generation Christian Tamil Indian immigrant from Madras and his mother was a Christian Anglo-Indian.
 His maternal grandfather was Scottish and his maternal grandmother was Indian.

-He was educated at Naparima College, San Fernando, before leaving at the age of 15 to work.
+Selvon was educated at Naparima College, San Fernando, before leaving at the age of 15 to work.
 He was a wireless operator with the local branch of the Royal Naval Reserve from 1940 to 1945 during the Second World War.
 Thereafter, he moved north to Port of Spain, and from 1945 to 1950, worked for the Trinidad Guardian as a reporter and for a time on its literary page.
 In this period, he began writing stories and descriptive pieces, mostly under a variety of pseudonyms, including Michael Wentworth, Esses, Ack-Ack, and Big Buffer.
 Much of this early writing is to be found in Foreday Morning (eds Kenneth Ramchand and Susheila Nasta, 1989).

-Selvon moved to London, England, in 1950, where he took menial jobs eventually working as a clerk for the Indian Embassy, while writing in his spare time.
+In 1950, Selvon moved to London, England, where he took menial jobs, eventually working as a clerk for the Indian Embassy, while writing in his spare time.
 His short stories and poetry appeared in various publications, including the London Magazine, New Statesman, and The Nation.
-In London he also worked with the BBC, producing two television scripts, Anansi the Spiderman, and Home Sweet India.
+In London, he also worked with the BBC, producing two television scripts, Anansi the Spiderman, and Home Sweet India.

 Selvon was a fellow in creative writing at the University of Dundee from 1975 until 1977.
-In the late 1970s Selvon moved to Alberta, Canada, and found a job teaching creative writing as a visiting professor at the University of Victoria.
+In the late 1970s, he moved to Alberta, Canada, and found a job teaching creative writing as a visiting professor at the University of Victoria.
 When that job ended, he took a job as a janitor at the University of Calgary in Alberta for a few months before becoming writer-in-residence there.
 He was largely ignored by the Canadian literary establishment, with his works receiving no reviews during his residency.

-On a return trip to Trinidad Selvon died of respiratory failure due to extensive bronchopneumonia and chronic lung disease on 16 April 1994 at Piarco International Airport; his ashes were subsequently interred at the University of the West Indies cemetery, St Augustine, Trinidad.
+On a return trip to Trinidad, Selvon died of respiratory failure due to extensive bronchopneumonia and chronic lung disease on 16 April 1994 at Piarco International Airport; his ashes were subsequently interred at the University of the West Indies cemetery, St Augustine, Trinidad.

-Selvon married twice: in 1947 to Draupadi Persaud, with whom he had one daughter, and in 1963 to Althea Daroux (deceased), with whom he had two sons and a daughter.
+Selvon married twice: in 1947 to Draupadi Persaud, with whom he had one daughter, and in 1963 to Althea Daroux, with whom he had two sons and a daughter.